When Quantum and Classical Models Disagree: Learning Beyond Minimum Norm Least Square: Results

-It is known that most proposed quantum models can be expressed as linear models in a given feature space.
+where $U(x;\: \theta)$ is a unitary dependent on the input data $x \in \RR^d$ and trainable parameters $\theta$.
+We consider that $U$ can be expressed as where $H_\ell$s, $g_\ell$s and $\theta_\ell$s are respectively encoding hamiltonians, preprocessing functions, and trainable parameters.
+It is known that the quantum models of this family can be expressed as linear models in a given feature space.
 That is, there exists a \textit{feature space} $\RR^p$ (for some $p\geq1$) and a \textit{feature map} $\phi: \RR^d \longrightarrow \RR^p$ such that the quantum model can be written as

 with a $\theta$-dependent \textit{weight vector} $\beta_Q^{\top}$.

 We are given a \textit{training dataset} of size $M$, consisting of $M$ input points $(x_1, \dots, x_M)$ assumed to have been sampled from some distribution $\mu$ on $\RR^d$, and $M$ scalar targets $(y_1, \dots , y_M)$.
 This training inputs in feature space form the \textit{data matrix} $\Phi \in \RR^{M\times p}$ (as $[\Phi]_{ij}=\phi(x_i)_j$), while the outputs $y_i$ form the vector of targets $\by \in \RR^{M\times 1}$.